dmo2118/CountdownTimer/README.md

 [compatible](https://www.winehq.org/).
 Works with 32- and 64-bit Windows.

+Windows RT, Windows Phone, and Windows Embedded are not supported.

 Downloads
 ---------

 Two builds are available for download:

-* 32-bit Unicode, for currently supported (NT-based) versions of Windows.
+* `wait.exe`: 32-bit Unicode, for currently supported (NT-based) versions of Windows.
-* 16-bit, for Windows 3.1, Windows NT 3.x, and Windows 9x.
+* `wait16.exe`: 16-bit, for Windows 3.1, Windows NT 3.x, and Windows 9x.

 Building from source
 --------------------